shamseena-dev/news/README.md

 News & Weather App (SPA) integrated with GNews API and openweather API (REST APIs).
 Live :https://localnews.netlify.app/

-## Details
-Based on users geolocation (once user allow access ), weather for the selected region (data from openweather API)  is displayed.
-Provision to select language from a list of language, and the Top news is displayed in the selected langauge (data from Gnews API).
-Provision to display Top news (set to default view).
-Provision to search for any keyword -to display all news on that topic.
-Weather Card added in the banner on right side
-News cards with a clickable link to the original news added Fully responsive

 ## Tech stack:
 -React
 -React Router